 Christy Sports – Ski Buying Guide

-While ski bindings can often be an afterthought when purchasing new ski gear, they are a critical piece of equipment.
+Ski bindings are often an afterthought when purchasing new skis, but they are a critical piece of equipment.
 Having the right bindings to ensure compatibility with your skis and boots is crucial to an enjoyable day out on the mountain.
-Follow this guide to help you pick out the right binding for you!
-There are three main components in choosing a ski binding: the main use of the binding (downhill skiing, uphill touring, or both), the brake width, and the DIN range.
+There are four main components in choosing the correct ski binding: the type of skiing the binding will be used for, the brake width, boot compatibility, and the DIN range.
+Follow this guide to select the right binding for your needs!

 TYPES OF BINDINGS